MartinSchlott/MartinSchlott.github.io/_rawmd/AIFirstCodeDocumentation.md

 **Focus on "Why" and "Where" instead of "How":**

-**Why-focused**: "ExecutionContext is threaded through all operations because Nodes need assembly context and caller information for coordination."
+**Why-focused**: "RequestContext is threaded through all operations because handlers need session and auth information for authorization decisions."

-**Where-focused**: "Debug capabilities live in `foundation/debug/` because they operate outside normal Node rules and access data structures directly."
+**Where-focused**: "Validation utilities live in `utils/validation/` because they operate independently of business logic and are shared across domains."

-**Not How-focused**: ~~"To create a node, first call create(), then set the core, then configure..."~~
+**Not How-focused**: ~~"To create an order, first call create(), then validate payment, then save..."~~

 ### Architecture Decision Records for AI